Text consolidated by Valsts valodas centrs (State

 execution of a goods-money (also clearing) transaction.

-selected the type of eligible costs referred to in Section 1,
+chosen the type of eligible costs referred to in Section 1,

 Paragraph two, Clause 6, Sub-clause "a" or "b" of this Law.